 Two main technologies are currently used in industrial inkjet:

 1. Drop on Demand - Ink only moved when needed, print mostly on flat surfaces, the print heads eject droplets discontinuously, "on demand".
-Operation is very simple and the marking very legible.
+The operation is very simple and the marking is very legible.
 Usually used for macro-characters.

-Continuous ink jet printers include analogue and digital printers.
+Continuous ink jet printers include analog and digital printers.
 The main features of each are listed below.

-- Droplets are deflected on an axis, the product moves to create a 2D shape
+• Droplets are deflected on an axis, and the product moves to create a 2D shape

 Characteristics of "digital" printers

-- Multiple jets per mm, used in 4" (100 mm) wide blocks, often stacked to create 4-colour images
+• Multiple jets per mm, used in 4" (100 mm) wide blocks, often stacked to create 4-color images

 Fluid-o-Tech offers a range of continuous inkjet pumps for the paints and inks market capable of maintaining a stable pressure and flow on a variety of dye and pigmented inks and paints, enabling the delivery of an accurate supply on demand.

-Our magnetic drive provides a complete leak-free solution and exceptionally long service life.
+Our magnetic drive provides a completely leak-free solution and an exceptionally long service life.